WWE News: Big First-Time Ever Match Scheduled For ‘Raw,’ Major Change Happening With Promos

 WWE is really playing up this whole angle with Dominick being a big part of it, but where exactly is it leading?
 It will be interesting to see if Mysterio continues down his path of self-depreciation and a loss to Gran Metalik would surely do that.

-Last week on Raw, Rey Mysterio did a backstage promo which was said to not be scripted word-for-word as reported by Wrestling Inc. As a matter of fact, the same can be said for the promos of both Sasha Banks and SmackDown Women’s Champion Bayley as well.
+Last week on Raw, Rey Mysterio did a backstage promo which was said to not be scripted word-for-word, as reported by Wrestling Inc. As a matter of fact, the same can be said for the promos of both Sasha Banks and SmackDown Women’s Champion Bayley as well.

 Mysterio’s promo dealt with him being so thankful that Dominick talked him out of retiring from wrestling.
 He also stated that parents are responsible for pushing their children to pursue their dreams, but here, his son was doing that for his father.